-- Don't drive until you have been a told you can by your medical team.
-Please make arrangements for family or friends to assist - Don't get your wound wet in the shower until after your stitches have been removed.
+- Don't drive until you have been told you can by your medical team.
+Before you return to driving you need to be able to get in and out of the car safely, and be able to control the vehicle in an emergency.
+Please make arrangements for family or friends to assist you with your transport needs. - Don't get your wound wet in the shower until after your stitches have been removed.